 Once you feel ready to face your demons (the bad exam mark) the next step is to understand your feedback.
 This involves going through the exam or assignment and trying the understand where you went wrong.
 If the feedback you have been given is unclear, ask your teacher if they could give you more clarification and help you improve.
 Remember they aren’t the enemy here, they want to see you succeed too!

 Okay, now you know where you went wrong it is time to target your weaknesses.
 If it was a topic test, print out the syllabus sheet and highlight the areas you struggled with in red, the areas you did semi-okay in orange and the areas you aced in green.
 This is the traffic light system and it helps you narrow down your focus on which syllabus dot points need more attention.
 Now you organize your study time turning as many parts red as possible.
 For essays, it's a bit trickier.
 They're a bit more abstract and less clear-cut.
 As much as essay writing sucks, to improve it’s really just practice makes perfect.
 Go over your notes again and form a stronger argument.
 Then attempt writing your essay out again implementing teacher feedback.
 Show it to your teacher again and see whether you’ve improved or not.

 Now sometimes ‘bad marks’ result because your study methods have just been ineffective.
 Everyone learns differently and it's hard for teachers to modify their teaching style to all thirty students in the class.
 It’s up to you to experiment and find what works for you.
 Okay, so your prep for the last exam didn’t work.
 Go over the things that you did and think about how you can modify them.

-- Are you practising active recall or just reading over your notes?
+- Are you practicing active recall or just reading over your notes?

 - Did you do practice papers under timed conditions or just textbook questions?